Top 4 favourite expat neighbourhoods to live in Saigon

 - on Dec 27, 2019 By: BN

 Renowned as the country's first lively and welcoming economic centre, it's no wonder that Ho Chi Minh City is the biggest attraction for expats in Vietnam.
-For various reasons, historical, cultural, commercial or entertaining, the ex-Saigon is turning into an interesting international city that will make visitors of any country feel like being a resident of this place.
+For various reasons, historical, cultural, commercial or entertainment, the ex-Saigon is turning into an interesting international city that will make visitors of any country feel like being a resident of this place.

 Like it or not, there is still a Chinatown in Saigon that has been an integral part of its history for centuries.
 Other Asian, European or American expatriates have reasons for settling in certain particular districts of the megalopolis but which ones?
-Discover the typical life and atmosphere of each of the diverse communities that make Ho Chi Minh City the multicultural city of the country.
+Discover the typical life and atmosphere of each of the diverse communities that make Ho Chi Minh City the multicultural city of this country.

 District 5, Chinatown of Saigon

-You meet the Chinese everywhere by going to the three districts 5, 6 and 11, the most condensed of which is the first, also known as Cholon Saigon meaning "big market".
+You meet the Chinese everywhere by going to districts 5, 6 and 11, the most condensed of which is the first, also known as Cholon Saigon meaning "big market".
 District 5 is undoubtedly home to the oldest and largest Chinese population in Saigon.
 It immerses you in the living and meeting place of generations, especially those from Chaozhou and Fujian who settled there around the 18th century.
 Like district 13 in Paris, you will discover a particular facet of Saigon by strolling among old houses, small shops, markets and temples with typical architecture.

 District 7, "Little Seoul"

 Are you in love with the culture of the country of kimchi?
-Head to the district 7 to take advantage of another trendy and attractive Asian space for international employees in Saigon.
-It is from the development of the famous urban city Phu My Hung in this southern part of the city that the "Little Seoul" has taken shape in Saigon for ten years.
+Head to district 7 to take advantage of another trendy and attractive Asian space for international employees in Saigon.
+It is from the development of the famous urban city Phu My Hung in this southern part of the city that "Little Seoul" has taken shape in Saigon for ten years.
 This upscale living space meeting the strictest criteria is also voted as the best urban area in Vietnam.
 Pleasant surroundings, comfortable apartments, high security and privacy are among the reasons which explain the choice of many foreigners, notably South Koreans coming to work or live in Saigon.

 District 1, the beating heart of Saigon